tobermory/executive-glib/README.md

 library.
 Once built, you have a .h file and a .a/.so file to use in larger applications.

+This version of the Executive makes use of the GList data structure from the GLib C library.
+It should be buildable anywhere that GLib is.
+There is a second implementation of the Executive, one suited to embedded systems.
+More to follow on that.

 ## Executive API

 The Executive API revolves around two abstract data types: Executive